 Sales of shares or assets for cash

-However, the ITA provides for a safe harbour provision under Section 13Z.
-Gains derived by a divesting company from its disposal of ordinary shares in a target entity from 1 June 2012 to 31 May 2022 are not taxable if, immediately prior to the date of disposal, the divesting company has held at least 20 per cent of the ordinary shares in the target for a continuous period of at least 24 months.
-The above rule applies irrespective of whether the investee company is incorporated in Singapore or elsewhere, but does not apply to a divesting company whose gains or profits from the disposal of shares are included as part of its income as an insurer; or an unlisted investee company that is in the business of trading or holding Singapore immovable properties (other than the business of property development).
+According to the Income Tax Act (ITA), there is a safe harbour provision under Section 13Z that exempts gains derived by a divesting company from its disposal of ordinary shares in a target entity from 1 June 2012 to 31 May 2022 from taxation.
+This exemption applies if, immediately prior to the date of disposal, the divesting company has held at least 20% of the ordinary shares in the target for a continuous period of at least 24 months.
+The above rule applies irrespective of whether the investee company is incorporated in Singapore or elsewhere.
+However, it does not apply to a divesting company whose gains or profits from the disposal of shares are included as part of its income as an insurer; or an unlisted investee company that is in the business of trading or holding Singapore immovable properties (other than the business of property development).

 In addition, stamp duty relief may be available for the transfer of shares between associated permitted entities and for reconstruction or amalgamation of companies.
-Stamp duty is chargeable on instruments effecting a transfer of shares of a Singapore-incorporated company (or a foreign company maintaining a share register in Singapore) at 0.2 per cent of the higher of consideration or the net asset value of such shares; and on instruments with respect to transactions relating to immovable property in Singapore (including mortgages, and leases) and in particular, the following based on the higher of the purchase price or market value of the property:
+Stamp duty is chargeable on instruments effecting a transfer of shares of a Singapore-incorporated company (or a foreign company maintaining a share register in Singapore) at 0.2% of the higher of consideration or the net asset value of such shares.
+It is also chargeable on instruments with respect to transactions relating to immovable property in Singapore (including mortgages and leases), and in particular, based on the higher of the purchase price or market value of the property.buyer’s stamp duty (BSD): BSD is payable by the purchaser at approximately 3 % for non-residential properties, and approximately 3 % to 4 % for residential properties;

-- additional buyer’s stamp duty (ABSD): ABSD is payable by the purchaser for residential property, at a rate depending on the profile of the purchaser and the number of residential properties in Singapore owned by the purchaser, up to 20 per cent for foreigners and 25 per cent for entities, with an additional 5 per cent for housing developers; and
+1. additional buyer’s stamp duty (ABSD): ABSD is payable by the purchaser for residential property, at a rate depending on the profile of the purchaser and the number of residential properties in Singapore owned by the purchaser, up to 20 % for foreigners and 25 % for entities, with an additional 5 % for housing developers; and

 Additional conveyance duties (ACD) may also be payable for the sale and acquisition of certain shares in property-holding entities (PHEs) acquired on or after 11 March 2017, if the seller or purchaser is or becomes a significant owner, after such acquisition or disposal.
-ACD is chargeable at 12 per cent for the disposal of shares in a PHE.
-For the acquisition of shares in a PHE, ACD is chargeable at, for the existing BSD 1 per cent to 4 per cent, and for ABSD at 30 per cent.
+ACD is chargeable at 12 % for the disposal of shares in a PHE.
+For the acquisition of shares in a PHE, ACD is chargeable at, for the existing BSD 1 % to 4 %, and for ABSD at 30 %.

 For a sale of assets, a balancing charge or allowance may be applicable, if capital allowances had previously been claimed in respect of the asset, including a plant or machinery.
 A balancing charge is applicable where the consideration for the sale of the asset exceeds the total tax written-down value of such asset, whereas a balancing allowance may be claimed where the consideration for the sale of the asset is less than the total tax written-down value of the asset.